-CPV has zero tolerance for officers and employees who do not follow this Code, and may take swift disciplinary action against any employee, officer, or director who violates the principles and guidelines herein.
+CPV has zero tolerance for officers and employees who do not follow this Code and may take swift disciplinary action against any such individual who violates the principles and guidelines herein.

-Such disciplinary action can include, but is not limited to, any or all of the following: a verbal warning, a written reprimand, placing the employee on probation, removing an officer or director, and terminating employment.
+Such disciplinary action can include, but is not limited to, any or all of the following: a verbal warning, a written reprimand, placing the employee on probation, removing an officer or Director, and terminating employment or an assignment.